Dramatic improvement in Terraform execution time on AmebaPlatform

 terraform apply

-In this article, we will introduce some of the improvements we have made to terraform running on GitHub Actions to improve this situation.
+In this article, we will introduce some of the improvements we made to terraform running on GitHub Actions to improve this situation.

 Technology (service) used this time